 The United Kingdom never recognised Estonia’s annexation in 1940.
 The UK reaffirmed its recognition of Estonia's independence on 27 August 1991 after de facto independence had been restored.
 Diplomatic relations were re-established on 5 September 1991, following which the embassies were re-opened in Tallinn and London.
 Since then, relations between Estonia and the UK have been exemplified by their consistency and vigour.
 In July 1992, the UK restored visa-free travel with Estonia, being thereby the first EU member state to restore the validity of agreements concluded with the Republic of Estonia in the 1920s and 30s.

-The relations between Great Britain and Estonia are active and good – communication takes place on the level of ministries and offices as well as on a higher political level.
+The relations between United Kingdom and Estonia are active and good – communication takes place on the level of ministries and offices as well as on a higher political level.
 Allied relations in NATO and the mission in Afghanistan are common components in the defence relations of Estonia and the United Kingdom.
 UK is one of the biggest contributors to NATO.
 That determines the character of the security policy dialogue between the two countries.
 UK has provided assistance to Estonia in the implementation of defence reforms.

 |September 2016||Commander of the Estonian Defence Forces Major General Riho Terras|